Wenbo-Ge/Course-Notes/ReadMe.md

 # java field vs variable:
 	Field is a data member of a class.
 A field is non static, non-transient instance variable.
 Field is generally a private variable 	on an instance class.
 Variables are comprised of fields and non-fields

+# Data type:
+	primitive: 8
+	reference: start with upper case like String void means not in two types

 # Sql
 	--Test